ember-learn/ember-blog/source/2020-10-09-the-ember-times-issue-165.md

 - [Degrading Ember Apps gracefully when offline](https://youtu.be/1K712YagFE8) by Saravana Kumar V
 - [Building Bridges to the DOM with Modifiers](https://youtu.be/GCneFvINPVc) by [Rajasegar Chandran (@rajasegar_c)](https://twitter.com/rajasegar_c)

-You can watch al the five talks today on [Youtube playlist](https://www.youtube.com/playlist?list=PLh_rF0Qob_syXUFhvYFLg8XmXWymsfWKi).
+You can watch al the five talks today on [YouTube playlist](https://www.youtube.com/playlist?list=PLh_rF0Qob_syXUFhvYFLg8XmXWymsfWKi).
 To learn more about EmberJS Chennai, you can visit their [website](https://chennaiemberjs.in/) and follow them on [Twitter](https://twitter.com/EmberChennai), [Meetup](https://www.meetup.com/EmberJS-Chennai/), and the [#as-india](https://discordapp.com/channels/480462759797063690/562648585980739616) channel on [Discord](https://discord.com/invite/zT3asNS)!

 ---